secretstartups/handbook/content/handbook/security/password-guidelines.md

 app fails on a recent macOS, please consider using the 1Password iOS app instead.
 This mechanism works the same way, and supports Touch ID to login.

-If
-unsure which mechanism to use, we require using WebAuthn (when possible) as a TOTP for 2FA.
+If unsure which mechanism to use, we require using WebAuthn (when possible) as a TOTP for 2FA.

 Follow this [guideline](https://gizmodo.com/how-to-easily-switch-your-two-factor-security-to-a-new-1821808681) when getting a new mobile device, if you are using Google Authenticator as a TOTP mechanism.

 There may be cases where TOTP might be used with a non-GitLab account.
-If you have any questions and need to speak with the Security Team, you can contact [Security](/handbook/security/#-contacting-the-team)
+If you have any questions and need to speak with the Security Team, you can contact [Security]({{< ref "_index.md#-contacting-the-team" >}})

-#### Example usage
+#### Example usage {#1password-example-usage}
-{: #1password-example-usage}

 This is an example of how <a href="https://gitlab.com/rspeicher">Robert</a>, one of our developers, uses 1Password: